4 Big Questions Raised By The Latest White House Scandal

 On Tuesday, Sanders even pointed out as evidence that Trump's 2019 budget fully funds the Violence Against Women Act.

 The president has also complained about the lack of due process.
 So far, his interest in due process appears to be partisan.
-He cared about due process for Roy Moore, but not for Al Franken (whom he called Al Frankenstein), Huma Abedin (whom he said should be in jail), Hillary Clinton (lock her up!), and the Central Park Five (whom he continued to accuse even after they'd been cleared by the courts).
+He cared about due process for Alabama Senate candidate Roy Moore, but not for Al Franken (whom he called Al Frankenstein), Huma Abedin (who he said should be in jail), Hillary Clinton (lock her up!), and the Central Park Five (whom he continued to accuse even after they had been cleared by the courts).

 2. Will there be lasting political consequences for Trump?

-The White House certainly thinks there might be, otherwise why are aides like Conway and Sanders going to such great lengths to portray the President as a champion of victims of domestic abuse?
+The White House certainly thinks there might be, otherwise why are aides like Conway and Sanders going to such great lengths to portray the president as a champion of victims of domestic abuse?

-This isn't simply a he said/she said case.
+This isn't simply a he-said-she-said case.
 As Conway herself pointed out, it's a story of multiple domestic violence allegations, complete with contemporaneous police reports and a photograph of a woman's swollen black eye.

 The president has lost support over this year, particularly with women.
-Depending on how long this scandal drags on, it could have political repercussions in a year when women, particularly Democrats, are super energized and running for office in record numbers.
+Depending on how long this scandal drags on, it could have political repercussions in a year when women, particularly Democrats, are super-energized and running for office in record numbers.

-3. Why does this scandal feel different than the others?
+3. Why does this scandal feel different from the others?

 There have been a lot of scandals in the first 13 months of the Trump White House.

 But this one is different.
 The president has no foil here.
-He isn't blaming the deep state for Porter's demise, he's not going after the FBI, and he's not even attacking the Democrats.
+He isn't blaming the deep state for Porter's demise, he is not going after the FBI, and he is not even attacking the Democrats.

 This is one of the few scandals in a scandal-ridden White House that has been entirely self-generated and self-perpetuated.
-Even as Sanders and principal deputy White House press secretary Raj Shah have said, "We all could have done better," they also have to answer for chief of staff John Kelly telling the Wall Street Journal, "It was all done right."
+Even as Sanders and principal deputy White House press secretary Raj Shah have said, "We all could have done better," they also have to answer for chief of staff John Kelly's telling The Wall Street Journal, "It was all done right."

-The White House staff seems incapable of getting their story straight.
+The White House staff seems incapable of getting its story straight.
 The discipline and order Kelly brought to the operation disappeared in this case.
-And in this controversy, Kelly himself is the main character, with other White House officials openly undercutting his version of events and the president pushing back on speculation about his future.
+And in this controversy, Kelly himself is a main character, with other White House officials openly undercutting his version of events and the president pushing back on speculation about his future.

 4. And yet, why does it feel so familiar?

-Once again, the White House is tangled up in knots over a story they could have gotten ahead of.
+Once again, the White House is tangled up in knots over a story it could have gotten ahead of.
 Top officials should have and may have known for months about Porter's problems.
-Once again, as in the ouster of former National Security Advisor Michael Flynn, a top White House aide got fired only after the allegations made it into the media.
+Once again, as in the ouster of former national security adviser Michael Flynn, a top White House aide got fired only after the allegations made it into the media.

-It's sign of a White House with an insular, bunker mentality where the first instinct is to protect someone who has been loyal like Flynn, or someone competent and professional that White House officials feel they can't do without like Porter.
+It's sign of a White House with an insular, bunker mentality where the first instinct is to protect someone who has been loyal, like Flynn, or someone who is competent and professional and that White House officials feel they can't do without, like Porter.